np-overflow/handbook/docs/admin/joining-overflow.md

 - personal email address (_optional_); and
 - phone number.

-### Adding to the member database

-Once we have their details, we would add the member to our database.
-This is usually done by a Secretary.

 ### Joining our communication channels

 We would then invite the member to join our communication channels.
 This includes our: